rishikthr09/lambda-ec2-retire-restart/README.md

 - use event trigger yml for lambda

 <sub><sup>
 Isn't this very specific for this use-case?
 Yes it is.
-But AWS documentation sucks for this relatively-critical scenario in production -_-
+But AWS documentation sucks for handling this relatively-critical scenario in production -_-
 </sup></sub>